pcampina/couple-budget/README.md

 ## Overview

-- Multi-participant budgeting: expenses are split proportionally by each participant's income.
+- Multi-participant budgeting: transactions are split proportionally by each participant's income.
 - Participants are dynamic: starts with two, you can add/remove more (guard keeps at least two).
 - Persistence via API: when API mode is enabled, data persists in Postgres; otherwise, the UI keeps data in-memory for the session.
 - API docs: `api/README.md`